Scout24/spotinst-lambda/README.md

 #### Temp Credentials

 `accessCode` - Short term access code retrieved using Spotinst token service

+This is not a good choice, as the stack will become unable to roll back, when the token expires, leading to a broken cloudformation stack:

 #### handler
 index/handler